pandas-dev/pandas-governance/governance.md

 defined below.
 In addition, specific criteria are used by Team Members to guide decisions on adding new Members to the Team.

+The Steering Committee has the authority to change the responsibilities of individual Teams, remove or consolidate Teams.

 The description of each Team can be found in https://github.com/pandas-dev/pandas-governance/teams.md .

-**THE DETAILS OF THE TEAMS IN THAT DOCUMENT ARE IN A SEPARATE PULL REQUEST**

 ### Conflict of interest